 Music Industry and Related Support

-A new website (http://coronamusicians.info) which acts as a central source of support for all musicians during the coronavirus period is now live.
+Coronamusicians acted as a central source of support for all musicians during the coronavirus period, and is still live.
 It’s a collaborative effort from Help Musicians, the Incorporated Society of Musicians, The Ivors Academy, the Music Managers Forum, the Music Producers Guild, the Musicians' Union, and UK Music.

 Music Support runs a helpline for anyone in the music industry struggling with their mental health and/or addiction.
 Call them on 0800 030 6789 or find out more on their website.